aspose-html-cloud/aspose-html-cloud-dotnet/docs/Authorization.md

 * by user credentials

-The client application provides user credentials, i.e. appSid and appKey, and (optionally) an URL of authorization service that provides access tokens (all there parameters can be provided explicitly or implicitly, i.e. from config file or environment variables).
+The client application provides user credentials, i.e. appSid and appKey, and (optionally) an URL of authorization service that provides access tokens (all their parameters can be provided explicitly or implicitly, i.e. from a config file or environment variables).
 Then SDK authorizes the REST API calls internally: it obtains an access token, uses it for API calls and handles the token expiration itself acquiring it again.

 #### Example